Played By: Takeshi Kitano

-- Friendly Enemy: Although still antagonistic in nature, they were usually kind towards the contestants, at least whenever their role didn't require the twins to shoot at them.
+- Friendly Enemy: Although still antagonists, they were usually kind towards the contestants, at least whenever their role didn't require explicitly otherwise.
 Most contestants even chanted with them before the challenges.

 - Power Trio: Whenever they teamed up with Jo or Shimada.
 The four also formed a Power Quartet in special occasions.

 - Wearing a Flag on Your Head: As mentioned, their ponchos were rainbow patterned, just like the traditional LGBTI flag.

 Played By: Kibaji TankoboA mercenary working for Takeshi, just as fiery as his red Japanese stage wig.

 - Blood Knight: His job was manhandling contestants, and he clearly loved it.

 - Dub Name Change: "Paco Peluca" ("Frankie Wig") in Spain.

 - Elite Mooks: In most versions, he and Kobayashi were among the most efficient mooks, although Tankobo tended to have his wig grabbed during brawls.